rclone/rclone/MANUAL.md

 `--fast-list` trades off API transactions for memory use.
-As a rough guide rclone uses 1k of memory per object stored, so using `--fast-list` on a sync of a million objects will use roughly 1 GB of RAM.
+As a rough guide rclone uses 1k of memory per object stored, so using `--fast-list` on a sync of a million objects will use roughly 1 GiB of RAM.

 If you are only copying a small number of files into a big repository